 2020 is a year most of us would prefer to forget.
 When the year started, nobody expected natural disasters of historic proportion, the COVID-19 pandemic or the residual economic hardships that followed.
 But with the first year of the new decade officially behind us, how can you better prepare your finances for whatever 2021 may bring?
-Our seven suggestions are below.
+Our six suggestions are below.

 Tip #1: Establish an Emergency Fund

 If 2020 taught us anything, it’s the importance of preparing for the unexpected.
 Establishing an emergency fund is crucial when it comes to being financially ready for medical emergencies, house repairs, car maintenance, etc.